fastly/terraform-provider-fastly/docs/resources/service_v1.md

 - **response_condition** (String) Name of a condition to apply this logging.
 - **secret_key** (String, Sensitive) The secret key associated with the target gcs bucket on your account.
 You may optionally provide this secret via an environment variable, `FASTLY_GCS_SECRET_KEY`.
 A typical format for the key is PEM format, containing actual newline characters where required
 - **timestamp_format** (String) The `strftime` specified timestamp formatting (default `%Y-%m-%dT%H:%M:%S.000`)
+- **user** (String) Your Google Cloud Platform service account email address.
+The `client_email` field in your service account authentication JSON.
+You may optionally provide this via an environment variable, `FASTLY_GCS_EMAIL`.

 <a id="nestedblock--gzip"></a>